keystonejs/keystone/packages/file-adapters/README.md

   },
 });
 ```

 ### GraphQL Usage

-If you want to upload via GrahpQL an image to the created list ex.
-'UploadTest' then you can do the following:
+You can upload files directly through the GraphQL API.
+For example, with the above list you can do the following:

 ```javascript
 // Query